Cycad: Distribution and ecology

 The living cycads are found across much of the subtropical and tropical parts of the world, with a few in temperate regions such as in Australia.
-The greatest diversity is in the Americas, but they also grow in China, South and Southeast Asia, Pacific islands, and southern and tropical Africa.
+The greatest diversity is in the Americas, but they also grow in China, South and Southeast Asia, the Pacific islands, and southern and tropical Africa.
 Some are xerophytes that can survive in desert or semi-desert climates, others in wet rain forest conditions, and some in both.

 Cycads accommodate nitrogen-fixing cyanobacteria in their coralloid roots.
-The cyanobacteria produce a neurotoxin, BMAA, that accumulates in the plant's seeds.
-Another defence against herbivores is the accumulation of toxins in seeds and vegetative tissues; through horizontal gene transfer, cycads have acquired a family of genes (fitD) from a microbe, most likely a fungus, which gives them the ability to produce an insecticidal toxin.
+The cyanobacteria produce a neurotoxin, BMAA, that accumulates in the plants' seeds, possibly as a defense against herbivores.

+Cycads have acquired a family of genes (fitD) from a microbe, most likely a fungus, via horizontal gene transfer, which gives them the ability to produce an insecticidal toxin.

-Interaction with humans
+Relationship with humans

 Nuts of Cycas orientis (nyathu) are eaten by the Yolngu in Australia's Arnhem Land.
-They are harvested on their dry season to leach its poison under water overnight before ground into a paste, wrapped under bark and cooked on open fire until done.
+They are harvested during the dry season and soaked in water overnight before being ground into a paste, wrapped under bark, and cooked on an open fire.
 A pair of namele cycad leaves, representing peace, appears on the Flag of Vanuatu.
 Cycads are used as narcotics in Mexico, where they are among the substances called "peyote", while in South Africa, Encephalartos is used for the same purpose.
 In both regions, collecting for the drugs market is harming wild cycad populations.
 Cycads all over the world are in decline, with four species on the brink of extinction and seven species having fewer than 100 plants left in the wild.
 The Fossil Cycad National Monument was a protected area in South Dakota from 1922, containing many fossils of Cycadeoidea.
 After vandalism of the exposed fossils, the status was withdrawn in 1957.